Hardin County DWI Court Process

 If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.

-• Jury vs. Bench Trial: You have the right to choose between a jury trial (where a jury of your peers decides your guilt or innocence) and a bench trial (where the judge makes the decision).
-In a Tier 3 county like Hardin, it's crucial to understand the local sentiment.
-Talk to your attorney about the potential benefits and drawbacks of each option.
+- Jury vs. Bench Trial: You have the right to choose between a jury trial and a bench trial.
+In a jury trial, a jury of your peers decides your guilt or innocence.
+In a bench trial, the judge makes the decision.

 Penalties for DUI in Hardin County, TX

-Texas law outlines specific penalties for DUI offenses.
+Texas law outlines specific penalties for DUI offenses, as detailed in the Texas Penal Code.
 These penalties can increase significantly with subsequent offenses.

-• Other Requirements: Mandatory DUI education program, potential community service, and possible installation of an Ignition Interlock Device (IID), especially if your BAC was 0.15 or higher.
+- Other Requirements: Completion of a DWI education program, possible community service, and potential requirement to install an Ignition Interlock Device (IID) on your vehicle, especially if your BAC was 0.15 or higher.

-A third DUI offense is a serious felony in Texas:
+- A third DUI offense in Texas is a felony.

 Court Programs in Hardin County